emilkarlen/exactly/README.rst

     mode SKIP
-    # This will case the test case to not be executed.
+    # This will cause the test case to not be executed.

     [setup]